Tinytown/tinytown-react-app/CONTRIBUTING.md

 ## Your First Code Contribution ##

 1. Open [Linear](https://linear.app/tinytown/team/TIN/board) and click on the code item you’re working on.
 In the top right corner you should see a branch icon, click on it to copy a default branch name to your clipboard.
+Prepend the former branch name with either 'feature' (including bugs) or 'hotfix'.
+For instance, feature/**[linear username]/tin-[issue number]-[short task description]**.
+    * <a href="#appendix_1">branch name reasoning</a>

 ![Image](https://i.imgur.com/rRV1lja.png)